Omvoh® (mirikizumab-mrkz)

 Hepatotoxicity

-Drug-induced liver injury in conjunction with pruritus was reported in a clinical trial patient following a longer than recommended induction regimen.
+Drug-induced liver injury in conjunction with pruritus was reported in a clinical trial subject following a longer than recommended induction regimen.
 Omvoh was discontinued.
 Liver test abnormalities eventually returned to baseline.
 Evaluate liver enzymes and bilirubin at baseline and for at least 24 weeks of treatment.
 Monitor thereafter according to routine patient management.
 Consider other treatment options in patients with evidence of liver cirrhosis.
 Prompt investigation of the cause of liver enzyme elevation is recommended to identify potential cases of drug-induced liver injury.
 Interrupt treatment if drug-induced liver injury is suspected, until this diagnosis is excluded.
 Instruct patients to seek immediate medical attention if they experience symptoms suggestive of hepatic dysfunction.

 Immunizations